Calcitonin, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash, Lymph Node

 2. After each fine-needle aspiration biopsy (FNAB) has been collected and the material in the needle has been expelled onto a slide for cytologic analysis, attach the used FNAB needle to an empty syringe.

-3. Withdraw between 0.10-0.25 mL of saline up through the needle until the saline starts to fill the hub of the needle or end of the syringe.
+3. Withdraw between 0.10 mL and 0.25 mL of saline up through the needle until the saline starts to fill the hub of the needle or end of the syringe.

 4. Expel this fluid back through the needle into a separate tube.
 This is the needle washing used for analysis.

-5. Repeat steps 2 through 4 for each needle pass of the same biopsied site and empty into the same tube, accumulating a total of 0.5-1.5 mL of fluid to send to the laboratory.
+5. Repeat steps 2 through 4 for each needle pass of the same biopsied site and empty into the same tube, accumulating a total of 0.5 mL to 1.5 mL of fluid to send to the laboratory.
 (If more than 1 site is biopsied, see Note)

 6. Inspect specimen for visible blood or tissue contamination: